vekatze/neut/book/src/programming-in-neut.md

 <div class="info-block">

 The compiler reports an error if you rewrite the example above so that it uses the variable `f` more than once.
 This behavior prevents unexpected copying of values.
-You can satisfy the compiler by renaming `f` into `!f`.
+You can satisfy the compiler by defining the variable as `!f`.
 The next section will cover this topic.

 </div>